tnhnyzc/llama.cpp-gfx908/docs/gfx908/ENGINEERING.md

 - Long-context quantized attention had a separate wave64 subgroup gap and now gains approximately 2-4% whole-model TG at the measured depths.

+### Decode memory-system result

+A counter profile of the dominant IQ4_NL FFN MMVQ dispatch at `m=17408, k=5120` read 50.1 MB from DRAM, matching the tensor's weight size, in 63.8 us.
+That is 786 GB/s with a 14% L2 hit rate.
+The same profile recorded:

+- zero `TCC_EA0_RDREQ_DRAM_CREDIT_STALL`;
+- approximately 375 cycles of TCP-to-TCC read latency; and
+- `TCP_PENDING_STALL_CYCLES` during 76.6% of measured TCC cycles.

+For this kernel, the limiting behavior was outstanding-request capacity and latency hiding rather than a saturated HBM controller.
+This makes the earlier 913-992 GB/s result a useful observed streaming range, not a hard MMVQ bandwidth ceiling.
+It does not establish that every decode kernel, model or backend has the same limit.

+Static source and ISA analysis provides a plausible mechanism.
+Several compact quant blocks have 17-, 18- or 34-byte strides and use load helpers that remain safe at two-byte alignment; the measured gfx908 loop consequently contains narrow weight loads.
+Wider IQ4_NL loads recovered approximately 4.8-6.0% in the tested path, but a repacked or software-pipelined layout remains a hypothesis rather than a validated general solution.
+The underlying block layout is shared source; the measured performance impact is gfx908-specific.

 ## Highest-value future work

 1. Rebase the clean stack onto current upstream and rerun the test matrix.